MousaAlhaddad/Machine_Learning/PyTorch.md

 - To train your neural network on PyTroch, you need to define a model, a loss criterion, and an optimizer.
 - Neural networks have a tendency to perform too well on the training data and aren't able to generalize to data that hasn't been seen before.
 The aim is to get the lowest validation loss possible, not the lowest training loss.
 In practice, you might need to save the model frequently as you are training then later choose the model with the lowest validation loss.
 - The most common method to reduce overfitting (outside of early-stopping) is dropout.
 Make sure to turn off dropout during validation, testing, and whenever we're using the network to make predictions.
+- A common strategy for training neural networks is to introduce randomness in the input data itself.
+For example, you can randomly rotate, mirror, scale, and/or crop your images during training.
+This will help your network generalize as it's seeing the same images but in different locations, with different sizes, in different orientations, etc.
+- Most of the pretrained models require the input to be 224x224 images.
+Also, we'll need to match the normalization used when the models were trained.
+- PyTorch uses CUDA to efficiently compute the forward and backwards passes on the GPU.

 ## Coding